chartbeat-labs/textacy/docs/source/quickstart.md

 ## Working with Text

-Let's start with a single text document:
+Let's start with a single text:

 ```pycon
 >>> text = (